bkuhlmann/dotfiles/README.md

 Shell scripts for applying default settings to UNIX-based operating systems.

-By default, these are set to my preferences (namely for OSX) but you can change them to your liking by editing any of the *.txt files in the home_files directory.
+By default, these are set to my preferences (namely for OSX) but you can change them to your liking by editing any of the *.tt template files in the home_files directory.
 Read on to learn more.

 # Features

 - Configures the Bash `.bashrc`, `.bash_profile`, and `.inputrc` files.
+- Configures the `.hushlogin` file.
+- Configures the [CTags](http://ctags.sourceforge.net) `.ctags` file.
 - Configures the [Vim](http://www.vim.org) `.vimrc` file.
 - Configures the [Git](http://git-scm.com) `.gitconfig`, `.gitignore`, and hook (i.e. `.git_template`) files.
+- Configures the [Silver Surfer](https://github.com/ggreer/the_silver_searcher) `.agignore` file.
 - Configures the [Ruby Gems](http://docs.rubygems.org/read/chapter/11) `.gemrc` file.
 - Configures the [Ruby](https://www.ruby-lang.org) `.irbrc` file.
 - Configures the [Pry](http://pry.github.com) `.pryrc` file.
 - Configures the [Ruby Debugger](http://bashdb.sourceforge.net/ruby-debug.html) `.rdebugrc` file.
+- Configures the [RSpec](http://rspec.info) `.rspec` file.
 - Configures the [Awesome Print](https://github.com/michaeldv/awesome_print) `.aprc` file.
 - Configures the [Mackup](https://github.com/lra/mackup) `.mackup.cfg` file.
 - Configures the [Pow](http://pow.cx) `.powconfig` file.